 Cameras and Lighting II introduces students to the operation of 4×5 view cameras while building upon the foundations of photography that students learned in Cameras and Lighting I. The course provides a hands-on experience and studio practice while emphasizing the study of studio works by photographic masters.
 Working in the medium of color photography, students will be challenged to explore their own unique photographic voice through a variety of assignments and group critiques.

-AAV 338 – Theory & Practice in Lens-Based Art
+AAV 338 – Theory & Practice in Photography and Video

 The first capstone course (Fall) involves ongoing group discussions and production relating your creative endeavors to those of fellow students and to society as a whole.
 Students will be evaluating previous works and establishing visual research methods for both the fall and spring capstones.
 Theory & Practice is writing intensive and will include weekly readings and writing assignments as well as a final thesis.